LiaScript/docs/README.md

 ```)
 `````

-    --{{3}}--
+##### Code-Blocks as Parameters

+    --{{0}}--
-As mentioned in the code, it is advised to avoid this approach because it generates unattractive Markdown code on platforms like GitHub or other Markdown interpreters/editors.
+As mentioned previously, it is advised to avoid the approach of passing multi-line parameters into single-line macros, as it can result in unattractive Markdown code on platforms like GitHub or other Markdown interpreters/editors.
 However, you can utilize a code block that includes information about syntax highlighting along with a macro defining the title.
-The content within the code block is then passed to the macro as the last multi-line parameter.
+The content within the code block is then passed to the macro as the __last__ multi-line parameter.

-      {{3}}
 ````` markdown
 <!--
 link:   https://pannellum.org/css/style.css